haicgu/HPC_compute_continuum/hands-on/Hands-on 1  homogeneous environments.md

 ### README: Container Deployment Instructions

 #### Overview
 This guide provides instructions for building and deploying MQTT publisher and subscriber services using Podman and Kubernetes.
-Ensure you have the necessary permissions to execute these commands, as some may require `sudo` access.

 #### Prerequisites
 - Access to a Kubernetes cluster.(https://haicgu.github.io/access.html)